 *Drospirenone also holds on to potassium which can cause problems if you rely on anti-inflammatory medications such as ibuprofen or naproxen.
 It can also be problematic if you have diseases of the kidneys, liver, or adrenals.
 Furthermore, excess potassium can cause heart and other health problems.

-While each brand has certain benefits, keep in mind that everyone has a different experience with birth control pills.
-Thus, a certain brand may not necessarily help in treating the conditions outlined above.
+While each brand may have certain benefits, keep in mind that everyone has a different experience with birth control pills.

 For this reason, it’s important to talk to your doctor about which brand is best for you.
 Apart from the benefits, you will also have to consider any negatives associated with the pill (or specific brand).